johnsonb-ucar/reStructuredText/README.rst

 Sample sets of observations, which can be used with CESM+DART assimilations, can be found at http://www.image.ucar.edu/pub/DART/Obs_sets/ of which the NCEP BUFR observations are the most widely used.
+The above link goes to _`this phrase in this paragraph`.

 Experience on a variety of machines has shown that it is a very good idea to make sure your run-time environment has the following: